 A few days ago we reported that more than 250 Trump Organization subdomains are in communication with servers in Russia, one of which is a Hostkey.ru server that hosts WikiLeaks.org.

-In yesterday’s Mother Jones, an article about our findings concluded that the Trump domain registry had been hacked by a third party, and that this compromise was somehow never detected by the Trump Organization’s IT department.
+In Mother Jones and elsewhere, articles about our findings concluded that the Trump domain registry had been compromised by a third party, and that this compromise was somehow never detected by the Trump Organization’s IT department.

 Despite this assertion, the existence and persistence of these subdomains do not fit the attack described, and that calls for a closer look.

 There has been no “hack” within the Trump Organization and the domain names [in question] do not host active websites and do not have any content.
 Publishing anything to the contrary would be highly irresponsible.
 Moreover, we have no association with the “shadow domains” you reference…

 These statements conflict: either they were hacked and these subdomains were added and somehow never noticed, or they were not hacked and these subdomains were created intentionally.

 In 2013, a hacker (or hackers) apparently obtained access to the Trump Organization’s domain registration account and created at least 250 website subdomains that cybersecurity experts refer to as “shadow” subdomains.

 On the surface, the subdomains discovered resemble classic “shadow domains” that can be set up by hackers who have compromised a domain registration account.
 But a closer look reveals that it would have been nearly impossible for such domains to have persisted undetected for four years.

 The above description points to two of the most obvious reasons that the compromised Trump subdomains do NOT fit the profile of classic “shadow domains”, and thus were probably not the work of a malicious third-party:

 1) One of the reasons why this technique is so effective is that registrant accounts are rarely checked.